Faculty Responsibilities

 Syllabi

-Faculty will create a syllabus for each of their classes for each academic term they are assigned to teach.
-Syllabi are created through Simple Syllabus and reviewed by the appropriate Academic Dean or Director.
-Syllabi must be published in Canvas by the Friday before the course is scheduled to start.
+Faculty* will create a syllabus for each of their classes for each academic term they are assigned to teach.
+Syllabi are created through Simple Syllabus and reviewed and approved by the appropriate academic dean, associate dean, director, or program specialist.

-Exact deadlines are published on the Dunwoody Dates Outlook calendar by the Office of Instruction.
+Syllabi deadlines are posted each term on the Dunwoody Dates Outlook calendar by the Office of Instruction.
+Syllabi dates apply for the entire term, not individual modular course start dates.

 Course Attendance